Abhiruchi37/yellow-bellied-toads/belly/evaluation/README.md

 ### First Model

 The `first_model/` folder contains the files associated with the initial YOLO segmentation model.

-The initial dataset was created from 100 manually annotated images selected from the A and H pond datasets.
-The images were annotated in CVAT using polygon masks around the belly region.

 The initial model was trained using: